tdwg/dwc/docs/xml/index.md

 - [Terms XML Schema](tdwg_dwcterms.xsd) - property term definitions as typed global elements and named groups for all terms for a given class to be referenced.
 The schema makes use of substitution groups `anyClass`, `anyProperty`, `anyIdentifier` and `anyXYZTerm` for each class, e.g. `anyTaxonTerm`.
 This is the schema upon which the [Simple Darwin Core XML Schema](tdwg_dwc_simple.xsd) is based.
 - [Class Terms XML Schema](tdwg_dwc_class_terms.xsd) - class term definitions as typed global elements with subelements referencing all corresponding property terms via their substitution group.

 It is encouraged to use classes in a normalized way to avoid deep nesting.
 A [Darwin Core Tools and Applications page](https://github.com/tdwg/dwc-documentation/blob/master/documentation/resources.md) has been created as an index to example schemas for the purpose of community discussions and development.
 An [XML schema](tdwg_dwc_classes.xsd) is provided to freely mix any Darwin Core Class in a global list and allow them to reference each other using the respective class identifier terms.

+#### 2.7.1 Normalized classes examples (non-normative)
 Following is an example of using normalized classes to represent two related specimen occurrences (one of which has had a second identification) at one location following this class-based schema.
 Note that you can reuse the location definition here by referring to it via locationID:

 ```xml
 <?xml version="1.0"?>